 Click here to view a list of recognised training providers.

 The standard of osteopathic education provided in the UK is highly respected internationally and UK-trained osteopaths are in demand around the world.
 However, regulations for using the title ‘osteopath’ can differ from country to country – if you plan to work abroad you should investigate the requirements of that country before embarking on a course of study.

 Tuition fees vary between institutions.
 If you are a UK/EU applicant and do not already hold a degree-level qualification you can apply to Student Finance England for a loan to help with fees and living costs.

 As you may work with children and/or vulnerable adults, you will also be required to complete a Disclosure and Barring Service (DBS) check.
 You will further need to be ‘fit to practice’.
 This means showing appropriate professional behaviours and adhering to the values outlined in the General Osteopathic Council‘s (GOsC) Osteopathic Practice Standards.

 Working as an osteopath

-By law, to practice as an osteopath in the UK, you must have a recognised qualification, and be registered with the General Osteopathic Council (GOsC).
-There are currently in the region of 5,241 qualified osteopaths (May 2018) registered with the General Osteopathic Council.
+By law, to practice as an osteopath in the UK, you must have a recognised qualification, and be registered with GOsC.
+There are currently in the region of 5,241 qualified osteopaths (May 2018) registered with GOsC.

-Since 1993, when osteopathy became the first complementary therapy to gain statutory recognition, the demand for and popularity of treatment has been steadily increasing.
-Today osteopaths carry out around 7 million treatments in the UK alone, increasingly within the NHS.
+Since 1993, when osteopathy became the first complementary therapy to gain statutory recognition, the demand for, and popularity of, treatment has been steadily increasing.
+Today osteopaths carry out around seven million treatments in the UK alone, increasingly within the NHS.